Home > Provence with Youngsters

 Follow a path through olive groves and typical vistas on a Roman road once used to transport salt inland from the Camargue.
 This "Via Aurelia" linking Arles to Aix-en-Provence features a few gems along the flat-terrain route, like Les Baux de Provence, an optional side journey.
 Getting to this hilltop village requires some extra climbing, but if you can manage, you’ll find the quiet medieval streets worth your while!
 We also recommend taking a tour of its castle simply for the unobstructed view over Provence and the Mediterranean Sea — on some days, you can see all the way to Corsica!

 You may also enjoy the unusual "Cathedrale d'Images" (we would not do justice to this site by trying to describe the indescribable).
 An olive oil mill and a santon museum can also be found on today’s ride.

 This 20 km itinerary takes you to Arles, a UNESCO World Heritage Site.
 The gateway to the Camargue is known for its Roman gems, like the massive theatre-arena.
 Small streets and shaded squares are sure to entice you to discover this remarkable city on foot unless you want to ride the "little train" for a guided tour!
 On Saturdays, the big open-air colorful market should not be missed.

 From Arles, you will head back to Avignon via the train and a 20-minute bike ride.

 After breakfast, you may visit Avignon at your leisure before departing.

-5 nights in 3-star hotels and 2 nights in a guesthouse of character.
+5 nights in 3-star hotels and 2 nights in 2-star hotels.
 All have a swimming pool, except in Avignon.

 Kids' rate is based on age and will vary depending on available rooms (limited inventory of family rooms).